Fiserv/zelle-turnkey-solutions/docs/version-history/Android/updated-kotlin/ZelleSDK_V_1.4.6.md

 - To manage the light and dark theme modes of the ZelleSDK, Material and AppCompat were included.

-## Enhancements
+## Updates

-- Implemented the AppCompat and Material Theme.
+- Implemented the AppCompat and Material Theme
+- Prominent Disclosure implementation for Contact, Camera and Gallery Permission
+- Custom callback method was implemented for session timeout
+- Prominent Disclosure implementation for Contact Permission
+- Notification bar color fix
+- ZelleSDK theme issue fix

 ## Build